WojtekKamilowski/CI_PP2_WOTM/README.md

 [Back to Table Of Contents](#table-of-contents)

-2. Easily run the lottery again if the first draw is not satisfactory.
+2. As a first time user I want to easily run the lottery again if the first draw is not satisfactory.

 | Feature | Action  | Expected Result | Actual Result |
 | ------- | ------- | --------------- | ------------- |